christian-schw/spa-e-commerce-pokemon/README.md

-# SPA: E-Commerce Shop Pokemon
+# SPA: E-Commerce Shop Pokemon - Catch 'em All!
 Single-Page Application: E-Commerce Shop where you can browse, buy and collect Pokemon.